marcoantonioni/virtual-users-locust-sandbox/docs/BAWVUT-UserGuide.md

 ## 3. Deploy your application

-To deploy a BAW application in CP4BA production-like environment use the command '' from repository [virtual-users-locust-apps](https://github.com/marcoantonioni/virtual-users-locust-apps)
+To deploy a BAW application in CP4BA production-like environment use the command 'install-application.sh'.
+See repository [virtual-users-locust-apps](https://github.com/marcoantonioni/virtual-users-locust-apps)

 example:
 ```